A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

+where $\Delta n_2$ is the dephasing boundary, $T_0$ is the optical cycle of the driving field, and $\sigma = 6$, resulting in an effective dephasing time of one quarter optical cycle ($2.7$ fs) when $|\Delta n| = \Delta n_2 + 6$. o These parameters are chosen to obtain agreement between microscopic and far-field macroscopic HHG spectra (discussed below).
+For our simulations, $A_0 = 0.21$ a.u. and $a_0 = 8$ a.u., resulting in a predicted dephasing boundary of $\Delta n_2 = 8$ which satisfies $\Delta \Phi(\Delta n_2) > 2 \pi$.
+The dephasing time $T_2$ in Eq. (\ref{eq:wannierW}) is set to $1000$ fs, which results in negligible uniform dephasing of excitations.

-The HHG spectra calculated from the Wannier basis using this model of decoherence are shown in Fig. \ref{fig:variationLR} for $n_0 \in [ 3, 34]$.
-For $n_0 < 10$, the spectra exhibit distinct harmonic peaks.
-As $n_0$ increases, the maximum generated harmonic order increases due to the increasing importance imperfect recollisions with large electron-hole separations which may emit higher-energy photons due to the large polarization energy induced by the external field.
-In agreement with Eq. (\ref{eq:condition}), noise between the harmonics starts to become significant for $n_0 > 7$ throughout the entire spectrum and the harmonic structure of the spectra is completely lost for $n_0 > 15$.
+The HHG spectra calculated from the Wannier basis using this model of decoherence are shown in Fig. \ref{fig:variationLR} for $\Delta n_2 \in [ 1, 16]$.
+The maximum generated photon energy increases with the dephasing boundary until $\Delta n_2 = 11$ due to the increasing importance of imperfect recollisions with large electron-hole separations, which emit higher-energy photons due to the large polarization energy induced by the external field.
+For $\Delta n_2 \le 10$, the spectra exhibit distinct harmonic peaks.
+Based on our simulation parameters, electron-hole separations larger than eight lattice sites will exhibit polarization-induced phase shifts exceeding $2 \pi$.
+As the dephasing boundary extends beyond eight lattice sites, chaotic structure rapidly increases and the harmonic structure of the plateau is completely lost for dephasing boundaries $\Delta n_2 \ge 14$.
+These results show that clear harmonic spectra can be obtained while maintaining near full coherence for lattice site separations below $\Delta n_2$ when coherences between distantly separated lattice sites are suppressed.

-We now compare the implementations of decoherence for the Bloch and Wannier bases defined in Eqs. (\ref{eq:dephasingBloch}) and (\ref{eq:wannierW}), respectively.
-Fig. \ref{fig:comparisonDephasing} shows the normalized HHG spectra calculated from the Bloch (red) and Wannier (blue) bases for various dephasing times $T_2$ and decoherence boundaries $n_0$.
-Fig. \ref{fig:comparisonDephasing} (a) Shows the spectra obtained from the Bloch basis with $T_2 = 1$ fs and from the Wannier basis with $n_0 = 3$.
-Both spectra exhibit clear harmonic peaks and the overall shape of both spectra are the same, but the relative intensity of higher-order harmonics from the Bloch basis is two orders of magnitude smaller than in the Wannier basis due to the ultrafast dephasing time.

-Fig. \ref{fig:comparisonDephasing} (b) shows the spectra for $T_2 = 2$ fs and $n_0 = 7$.
-The spectra from the Wannier basis continues to show a distinct harmonic structure, but the spectrum from the Bloch basis no longer exhibits a sharp harmonic structure above harmonic 25.
-When compared with the results of Fig. \ref{fig:comparisonDephasing} (a), the reduction of the high harmonic intensity from the Bloch basis is less severe due to comparatively long dephasing time.

-Figs. \ref{fig:comparisonDephasing} (c) and (d) show the spectra obtained with $T_2 = 3$ fs, $n_0 = 11$ and $T_2 = 4$ fs, $ n_0 = 19$, respectively.
-In (c), both the Bloch and Wannier bases exhibit a harmonic structure until harmonic 25 and beyond the cutoff, but harmonic structure is lost between these energies.
-In (d), the harmonic structure has been lost entirely.
-As depicted in Fig. \ref{fig:wannierBlochHHGComparisonWithoutDecoherence}, the two spectra are identical when decoherence is omitted from the simulations.